 To ensure the reliability of the continuum extrapolation, we also comment on the potential discretization errors introduced by the magnetic field itself.
 A key requirement to mitigate such effects is $a^2 |qB| \ll 1$, which is equivalent to $N_b / N_\sigma^2 \ll 1$.
 Adopting the benchmark from Refs.~\cite{DElia:2021tfb, Endrodi:2019zrl}, we ensure that $N_b / N_\sigma^2 < 5\%$.
 In our setup, the most stringent case occurs for the coarsest lattice ($a = 0.112$~fm, $N_\sigma = 24$) at the largest magnetic field ($N_b = 12$), yielding $N_b / N_\sigma^2 \approx 2.1\%$.
 This value is well within the accepted tolerance, confirming that lattice discretization errors associated with the magnetic field remain under control throughout our parameter space.
-The simulation parameters are summarized in Table~\ref{tab:statistics}.
+The simulation parameters are summarized in~\autoref{tab:statistics}.

-The two-point correlation functions were computed using smeared multi-corner wall sources~\cite{Bazavov:2019www,Ding:2020hxw} to suppress excited-state contamination and enhance ground-state overlap.
+The two-point correlation functions were computed using smeared multicorner wall sources~\cite{Bazavov:2019www,Ding:2020hxw} to suppress excited-state contamination and enhance ground-state overlap.
 These sources are placed on the corners of all $2^3$ spatial cubes on a given time slice.
 To balance statistical precision against computational cost, we varied the temporal sampling density across different ensembles.
 For $N_b=0$, we employed a spacing of 8 (4) slices for $N_\tau = 48,64\ (80,96)$.
 In contrast, for $N_b>0$ where statistical noise is more prominent, the sampling frequency was increased to every time slice, except for the $48^3\times 96$ lattices where a spacing of 2 was adopted.

-As representative examples, we present the temporal correlators for the flavor-resolved neutral pion components $\pi^0_u(\bar u u)$ and $\pi^0_d(\bar d d)$ in \autoref{fig:corr_ud}, for magnetic field strengths $eB \in [0,1.22]~\mathrm{GeV}^2$, on $24^3\times 48$ ensembles.
+As representative examples, we present the temporal correlators for the flavor-resolved neutral-pion components $\pi^0_u(\bar u u)$ and $\pi^0_d(\bar d d)$ in \autoref{fig:corr_ud}, for magnetic-field strengths $eB \in [0,1.22]~\mathrm{GeV}^2$, on $24^3\times 48$ ensembles.
 Both channels exhibit an increasing correlator magnitude with rising magnetic field, with the $\bar u u$ component displaying a stronger enhancement due to the larger electric charge of the $u$ quark.